-Programme Director
+Course Director

-The Programme Director has the overall day to day responsibility for your degree programme.
-They ensure that close contact with our students is maintained and you are encouraged to make your concerns about the degree programme, the Department plus anything else that is relevant to your studies, known at the earliest opportunity by making an appointment to see the Programme Director.
-They are also your point of contact regarding requests for changes to your programme, suspending or withdrawing from your studies.

-Weekly Meetings with the Programme Director: All students will have the opportunity to have weekly meetings with the Programme Director to discuss matters relating to the teaching, delivery and content of the Modules on the Programme.
-These are informal meetings online the students can attend, organised every week.
+The Course Director has the overall day to day responsibility for your degree programme.
+They ensure that close contact with our students is maintained and you are encouraged to make your concerns about the degree programme, the Department plus anything else that is relevant to your studies known at the earliest opportunity, by making an appointment to see the Course Director.
+They are also your point of contact regarding requests for changes to your degree programme, suspending or withdrawing from your studies.
+Meetings with the Course Director: All students will have the opportunity to have meetings with the Course Director to discuss matters relating to the teaching, delivery and content of the Modules on the Programme.
+These are informal meetings in-person or online that students can attend, organised on a regular basis.
 We want to know your experiences, views, problems you want us to address, and keep in touch with you throughout each term.